yutaasakura96/YA-JS30/project2/readme.md

 - **CSS3**: Custom styles, including shadows, gradients, and responsive layout.
 - **Google Fonts**: For font styling using `Kanit`.

+## Future Improvements
+- Adding responsiveness to all screen sizes

+## Credits

+- © 2024 Created and Coded by Yuta Asakura.
+- Inspired by the Beats Studio Pro.

-## License 📄
+## License

 This project is licensed under the MIT License.
-Feel free to use, modify, and share it as you like!

 ### Key Sections:
 - **Features**: Describes the key features of the product card (animations, product info, responsiveness).